TheodorosKon/ticketing-system/README.md

-# ticketing-system-backend
+# ticketing-system

- The backend of a ticketing system that can be used to provide support
+A fukllstack ticketing system to document and provide support

+Project includes backend, frontend as well as a mobile application.